top of page

 STEP 7: SECOND RISE

-For the best flavor, transfer the dough balls to the refrigerator for 12-24 hours.
+• For the best flavor, transfer the dough balls to the refrigerator, covered, for 1-3 days.

 NOTES

-BIGA: This recipe is an accelerated version so it does not use a biga.
-At home, I will typically make a biga and allow for a 72 hr fermentation.
+• BIGA: This recipe is an accelerated version so it does not use a biga.
+At home, I will typically make a biga and allow for a 72 hour fermentation using my Neapolitan Biga Pizza dough recipe.

 INGREDIENTS